MicrosoftDocs/cpp-docs/docs/standard-library/domain-error-class.md

 ---
 # domain_error Class

-The class serves as the base class for all exceptions thrown to report a domain error.
+The class serves as the base class for all exceptions thrown to report a domain error (as in mathematics, not networking).

 ## Syntax